Velyn-N/DisplayEntityTools/README.md

 # DisplayEntityTools
 Small-footprint Paper Plugin for easier handling of Minecraft's Display-Entities

+> [!CAUTION]
+> This Project has been archived due to other Projects using up time.
+I might reactivate this Repository when I have time to work on it.

 ## Short Feature List

 - No Dependencies outside of Java and Paper itself